 VP for External Relations and Information

 Prior to joining AIKCU in February, 2005, Mason worked for Junior Achievement of the Bluegrass in Lexington.
-He lives in Lexington with his wife Celia, an elementary school teacher, and their three young children.
+He lives in Lexington with his wife, an elementary school teacher, and their three children.

 Krista plays an integral part in all aspects of business operations at AIKCU.
 She takes a leadership role in many programmatic functions and coordinates AIKCU’s scholarship programs.

 Krista came to AIKCU after most recently serving as executive director of a non-profit agency serving children with special needs.
 She was previously a community development consultant serving rural, impoverished areas of the state engaging stakeholders and advocating for communities and families at risk.
 Krista’s diverse career has provided her opportunities to addresss and improve disparate outcomes across the state.

 Krista holds a bachelor’s degree in political science and a master’s degree in public administration from Kentucky State University.